 Tracks

-With Synfire, the narrative Structure of your composition is the primary focus.
-Flat Tracks for each individual instrument (as in a DAW) are created automatically.
-They are the sequence of clips that results from the placement of Phrases in containers.
+With Synfire, the narrative Structure of your composition should be your primary focus, because linear Tracks for each instrument (as in a DAW) are built from that structure automatically.
+A track is simply the sequence of Clips that results from the arrangement of containers.
+When you move containers around, all tracks are rebuilt for you.

-Since containers can be nested and phrases may contain any number of parameters, it is not immediately obvious on the Structure page what's ultimately landing on a track.
-This final output becomes evident on the Tracks page.
+Containers can be nested and clips may contain any kind of parameters, so it is not immediately obvious on the Structure page what's ultimately landing on a track.
+The Tracks page Is therefore a convenient map to navigate and understand your final result.

 Structure vs. Tracks

-In the Structure view, you can focus on building tension and the overall musical experience, while the detailed work on each individual track is automatically handled for you in the background.
-This view makes it particularly easy to move musically related parts, make changes to the course of the song, add new ideas, and try out alternatives.
-In the unstructured tracks view, this can be very tedious (which is why we often avoid doing this in a DAW).
+In the Structure view, you can focus on building suspense and overall musical experience, while the details of each individual track are automatically handled for you in the background.
+The structure view makes it particularly easy to make sweeping changes, experiment with ideas, and try out alternatives, all non-destructively.
+In the flat and linear tracks view, this would be extremely tedious (which is why we often avoid doing this in a DAW).

-Even after the fact, you can still add some structure to your flat tracks by using to group related clips, such as “Verse,” “Chorus,” “Middle Part” etc.
+To clean up the mess in hindsight, you can build a structure from flat tracks by using to group related clips, such as “Verse,” “Chorus,” “Middle Part”, and then consolidate the containers.